Atharva74/IoT_Experiments/README.md

 # IoT_Experiments
-All experimens from 1 to 9 are uploaded.
+All experiments from 1 to 9 are uploaded.